 - State House: all 134 seats

 How do I register to vote?

-Voters who are hospitalized, live in a nursing home or assisted living facility or have a health complication that prevents them from going to a polling location on Election Day can designate an agent to pick up and return their absentee ballot for them.
-Those who wish to designate an agent must fill out a separate form to return to their local elections office along with their absentee ballot application.
+Voters with disabilities and those who are hospitalized or live in a nursing home or assisted living facility can designate an agent to pick up and return an absentee ballot for them.
+But they will need to fill out an additional form and have their agent deliver it to their county election office.